-There are several considerations to keep in mind while seeding at the sixth leaf stage.
+There are several considerations to keep in mind while seeding between the fourth and sixth leaf stage.
 Often seeding at this time occurs shortly after herbicide has been applied to the cash crop.
-So, if you are planning to apply cover crop seed in June or early July, adjustments will likely need to be made to your herbicide program to avoid any residual effects they may have on the establishing cover crop (see page 21).
+So, if you are planning to apply cover crop seed in June or early July, adjustments will likely need to be made to your herbicide program to avoid any residual effects they may have on the establishing cover crop (see page 23).